mesosphere-backup/dcos-vagrant/README.md

     This will update `/etc/hosts` every time VMs are created or destroyed.

     To avoid entering your password on `vagrant up` & `vagrant destroy` you may enable [passwordless sudo](https://github.com/smdahlen/vagrant-hostmanager#passwordless-sudo).

-1. Install Vagrant VBGuest Plugin

-    The [VBGuest Plugin](https://github.com/dotless-de/vagrant-vbguest) manages automatically installing VirtualBox Guest Additions appropriate to your local Vagrant version on each new VirtualBox VM as it is created.

-    ```bash
-    vagrant plugin install vagrant-vbguest
-    ```

-    This allows the pre-built vagrant box image to work on multiple (and future) versions of VirtualBox.

 1. Download the DCOS Installer